What card verification value (CVV) is—and how it helps businesses prevent fraud

 How CVV codes help protect businesses against fraud

-Credit and debit card CVV codes serve one purpose: to stop fraudulent charges before they happen.
-Ecommerce losses from online payment fraud rose from an estimated $17.5 billion dollars in 2020 to $20 billion globally in 2021, and the total cost to businesses is even higher, due to increased operational costs and network fees.
-Integrating CVV verification into your checkout flow is a key part of protecting your business from fraudulent payments and avoiding chargeback fees.
+Credit and debit card CVV codes stop fraudulent charges before they happen.
+Ecommerce losses from fraud are projected to hit $107 billion in 2029, and the total cost to businesses is even higher, due to increased operational costs and network fees.
+Integrating CVV verification into your checkout flow is an important part of protecting your business from fraudulent payments and avoiding chargeback fees.

 Verify the card

 CVV codes prevent fraud by verifying a credit or debit card before a payment can be processed.
-If your business sells products in person, using EMV-certified card readers—like Stripe’s precertified payment readers that work with Stripe Terminal—makes verifying payments simple.
-For online shops, tools like Stripe Checkout provide real-time card validation to ensure the authorized cardholder is the person making the purchase.
-The key is to use a software that seamlessly integrates CVV code verification into the mix, without disrupting the flow or prolonging the checkout process.
+If your business sells products in person, using EMV-certified card readers—such as Stripe’s precertified payment readers that work with Stripe Terminal—makes it simple to verify payments.
+For online shops, tools such as Stripe Checkout provide real-time card validation to ensure the authorized cardholder is the person making the purchase.
+The key is to use a software that seamlessly integrates CVV code verification, without disrupting the flow or prolonging the checkout process.

 Prevent customer disputes

-When a fraudulent actor uses someone else’s credit card details to make a purchase, the situation can become a huge headache for the business.
+When a fraudulent actor uses someone else’s credit card details to make a purchase, the situation can cause major problems for the business.
 While the account owner typically receives a refund for the fraudulent charge, the business owner loses revenue, has to write off the cost of the lost products, and often must pay a chargeback fee to the payment processor.
-Plus, racking up a long list of disputes can lead to bigger problems down the line.
+Additionally, racking up a long list of disputes can lead to bigger problems down the line.
 If your business is placed on a network chargeback monitoring program due to a high volume of chargebacks, you can incur higher costs from your payment processor and, in some cases, be banned from accepting card payments altogether.

-Balance is key.
 Businesses must do everything in their power to prevent disputes and fraudulent charges without making the checkout process difficult for customers or turning away legitimate transactions.
-A survey conducted in 2020 found that one-third of customers said they would never shop with an online business again if their order was declined on suspicion of fraud.
-Fraud detection tools like Stripe Radar prevent fraudulent payments before they go through without driving away real customers, saving your business time and money.
+More than 4 in 10 customers say they would never shop with an online business again if they experienced a false decline.
+Fraud detection tools such as Stripe Radar prevent fraudulent payments before they go through without driving away real customers, saving your business time and money.

 Protect against hackers

-Protecting your business against fraud doesn’t have to be complicated.
-Covering the basics, such as using card and CVV code verification, goes a long way toward preventing disputed payments.
+Using card and CVV code verification can make a big difference in preventing disputed payments.
 Stripe Radar’s advanced machine learning, which verifies CVV codes, is available to every Stripe account.
 To better understand how Stripe Radar uses machine learning to evaluate every transaction for fraud prevention, learn more here.

 Ready to get started?